chenxm2/XMCNotificationCenter/README.md

 XMCNotificationCenterWhich method small, simple to use, first define protocols such as UserObserver, and add methods which need to implement, as required or optional method can be<br/>
 Then there is the ruler, just use PostNotification, parameters are SEL of method, method calls (where there will be a prompt for XCode).
 <br/>
-Finally is the observer, using AddObserver With Protocol to add your own need to observe the protocol and implemented the method you need, if a method is optional, and you didn't implemented you will not receive notification。
+Finally is the observer, using AddObserver With Protocol to add your own need to observe the protocol and implemented the method you need, if a method is optional, and you didn't implemented you will not receive notification。<br/>
+Because a lot of system behavior post by NSNotificationCenter, so XMCNotificationCenter can not completely replace NSNotificationCenter.
+However, if the notice is post by ourselves, the we can use XMCNotificationCenter

 ##中文